Skip to contents

 X-5 X-5 S5 Female 1 A 3 59.04509 48.4

-So once your data are formatted correctly, you can pretty easily use create_formatted_MAE() like so:
+Once your data are formatted correctly, you can easily use create_formatted_MAE() like so:

 output <- create_formatted_MAE(counts_dat = counts,